 Jacinda Ardern’s April 2018 ban on new oil exploration permits put New Zealand’s vast ocean territory off limits to new oil and gas exploration except for a few areas where permits were released before the ban came into effect.

-It was globally significant and arguably remains the most impactful climate action this Labour Government has made in either of its two terms.
+It was globally significant and arguably remains the most impactful climate action the previous Labour Government made in either of its two terms.

 New Zealanders are proud of the ban, and thousands of people fought long and hard to achieve it.
 They won’t let it be overturned without a fight.

-But now, as we head into the election, we face the prospect of a new Government led by Christopher Luxon, who has promised to repeal the ban and open up New Zealand’s waters to oil exploration once again.
+But now, with the new coalition Government led by Christopher Luxon, who has promised to repeal the ban and open up New Zealand’s waters to oil exploration once again, we face the threat again.

 Searching for more oil and gas is a significant threat to the climate – scientists tell us that to have any hope of stabilising the climate, the world cannot afford to burn even known reserves, let alone new ones.